 The role of the zombie apocalypse in the demise of civilization has been a staple in pop culture for decades.
 It’s the common theme among almost all of the movies & television shows that feature the undead creatures.
 Whether it’s caused by a virus, bacteria, or something more alien it seems clear that the writers have always assumed that once the dead begin to walk, it’s the end of civilization as we know it.
 But is that really how it would go down?

 First of all, I need to clarify exactly which type of zombies I’m talking about here.
 Movies and television shows have created a wide variety of undead types.
 Although most classifications tend to focus on how the zombies were created, we need to narrow them down further based on their actions and abilities.
-This clarification is critical to what would happen to the real world if these things should suddenly came into existence.
+This clarification is critical to what would happen to the real world if these things should suddenly come into existence.

 Fast Zombies: The Infected Living

 The zombies you find in World War Z and I Am Legend are good examples of zombies that aren’t necessarily the reanimated corpses of dead people.
 These creatures are in effect, living humans who’ve been infected by some type of unknown pathogen which controls them.
 They’re relentlessly fast, wild animal-like, and don’t always require a head-shot to be killed.
 The primary differences in the infected living type of zombie lie in their motivations for killing.
-While the degenerates in I Am Legend killed primarily for cannibalistic feeding purposes, those in World War Z were compelled to spread the infection and in fact only attacked for this purpose.
+While the degenerates in I Am Legend killed primarily for cannibalistic feeding purposes, those in World War Z were compelled to spread the infection and in fact, only attacked for this purpose.

 Fast Zombies: The Undead